OMerkel/pebble-samples/pebble_decelerate_northern_hemisphere/c/README.md

 always point in south direction and bottom of watch face in north direction on northern hemisphere (Compass feature).

-Mind the observers position: _The compass feature is basically depending on the users (or better the observers) position on Earth - respectively the latitude of the observing position.
+Mind the observer's position: _The compass feature is basically depending on the users (or better the observers) position on Earth - respectively the latitude of the observing position.
 At higher latitudes the compass feature